Azure/azure-rest-api-specs/specification/managementpartner/resource-manager/readme.md

-# gsm
+# ManagementPartner

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for gsm RP.
+This is the AutoRest configuration file for ManagementPartner RP.

 ---
 ## Getting Started
-To build the SDK for gsm, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for ManagementPartner, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`